Introduction

 Using ultrasound guidance, the doctor can accurately guide the needle and inject the sub-surface veins underlying visible ones.
 The ultrasound also helps identify regions of deep venous connections (perforator veins) that are carefully monitored during treatment.
 Once injected, the treated vessel will collapse and gradually be absorbed by the body, disappearing with time.

-Foam sclerotherapy is well visualized on ultrasound and allows for real time monitoring of treatment.
+Foam sclerotherapy is well visualized on ultrasound and allows for real-time monitoring of treatment.
 The foam is better suited for larger varicose veins than liquid sclerotherapy as it maintains better contact with the vessel walls.
 Additional safety enhancements include pre-formulated compounds with O2:CO2 mixtures that micronize bubbles leading to more uniform treatment.
-In our vein clinic, we routinely perform ultrasound guided sclerotherapy for large visible varicose veins, neovascularization, and residual segments of saphenous veins that are tortuous or in close proximity to vulnerable structures like skin and nerves.
+In our vein clinic, we routinely perform ultrasound-guided sclerotherapy for large visible varicose veins, neovascularization, and residual segments of saphenous veins that are tortuous or in close proximity to vulnerable structures like skin and nerves.
 It is used in conjunction with vein ablation for the best results.

 What Happens During Ultrasound Guided Sclerotherapy?